411 S. Nedderman Drive

 - Dr. Regina Urban

-- Dr. Venu Varanasi Laboratory
+- Dr. Venu Varanasi

 Rapid Healing Through New Biomaterials and 3D Printing/Nanofabrication

-- Dr. Yan Xiao Laboratory, Health Innovation Laboratory
+- Dr. Yan Xiao

-To support research in simulation, education and technology in individual and population health across the continuum of care, from patient homes to clinics to hospitals
+My Health Innovation Laboratory supports research in simulation, education and technology in individual and population health across the continuum of care, from patient homes to clinics to hospitals

 The Department of Kinesiology is proud of its long tradition of scientific inquiry and research as embodied by our research laboratories.
 In these spaces science meets application and the results improve health for the people of North Texas, our nation, and the world.